danielefongo/yson/README.md

 - `&describe/0`, to build the object description.
 - `&resolvers/0`, to build the object resolvers tree.

-that can be combined with the modules `Yson.Builder` and `Yson.Parser`.
+that can be combined with the modules `Yson.GraphQL.Builder` and `Yson.Parser`.

 #### Create query

-`&Yson.GraphQL.Builder.build/2` accepts a Yson description and the variables.
+`Yson.GraphQL.Builder.build/2` accepts a Yson description and the variables.
 A usage can be the following:
 ```elixir
 iex> Yson.GraphQL.Builder.build(Person.describe(), variables)
 iex> %{